umjammer/jsapi2/README.md

 mavenized JSR-113 fka JSAPI2

  * this JSAPI 2.0 implementation DOES NOT support the J2ME platform (like CLDC 1.0, MIDP 1.0)
+ * this JSAPI version 2.2.0 (**CAUTION** from 2.2.0 are my original versions, modified from SUN's original)
+   * since 2.2.0 support service loader mechanism.
+     * `speech.properties` and `EngineManager#registerEngineListFactory` works, but no more needed
  * volume property is enabled

 ## Install